Special to the Star

 “I think is outrageous that taxpayers and governments can spend millions of dollars to defeat a bad idea, and then this multinational company can come back and say, ‘Yeah, well, get your wallets and your time ready, we’re going to try again.’

 “So, it’s a never-ending thing, unfortunately.”

-(Note: In its proposal, Nelson Aggregates intends to expand its Burlington quarry south in land that’s currently a mix of residential, agricultural and vacant; west on the site of the Burlington Springs Golf Course; includes proposed ecological enhancements for environmental protection – and promises to close the quarry in 25 years and hand over parcels of land to Burlington and Halton Region through phases that would eventually create Mount Nemo Quarry Park, which they estimate would be twice the size of Toronto’s High Park.)
+(Note: In its proposal, Nelson Aggregates intends to expand its Burlington quarry south in land that’s currently a mix of residential, agricultural and vacant; west on the site of the Burlington Springs Golf Course.
+It includes proposed ecological enhancements for environmental protection – and promises to close the quarry in 25 years and hand over parcels of land to Burlington and Halton Region that would eventually create Mount Nemo Quarry Park.
+They estimate would be twice the size of Toronto’s High Park.)

 Harmer’s memory of stepping into the initial fray with Nelson Aggregates is still fresh.

 “It was an incredible education,” she admits.
-“It was an eight-year long effort and it was an incredible learning experience for me in the value of just building relationships with people that you otherwise might not think you had much in common with.
-Just volunteer community citizens.
+“It was an eight-year effort and an incredible learning experience for me in the value of building relationships with people that you otherwise might not think you had much in common: volunteer community citizens.

 “But now I’m looking at it again because they’re trying again – and hopefully, the community and everybody will defeat that again.”

 Harmer remains an activist, but if you think her numerous interests in environmental protection were responsible for the 10-year gap between 2010’s Oh Little Fire and the recently released Are You Gone – think again.